tlshaheen/api_docs/doc/events_api.md

 Update Endpoint
 ---------------
-Use the update endpoint to change the details of a pre-existing event page
+Use the update endpoint to change the details of a pre-existing event page.

 Show Endpoint
 -------------